 Set the pan over medium heat, and stir gently until the sugar is dissolved.
-Raise the heat to medium-high, and boil the mixture, uncovered, for about 40 minutes.
+Raise the heat to medium-high, and boil the mixture, uncovered, for about 40 minutes, stirring only occasionally and gently.
 When the preserves are ready, there will appear to be more fruit than liquid in the pan.
 The fruit will be partially translucent, and the syrup will form a thread when dropped into a glass of cold water.

 Note that the syrup will probably jell, but slowly, over a period of days.

 Serve the preserves on toast, biscuits, pancakes, or ice cream.

 Makes about 4 half-pints